-It’s important to ensure that your microfilter is built to handle backcountry water qualities.
-Some filters on the market are designed to remove only unpleasant tastes from tap water.
-Backcountry-grade microfilters remove contaminants down to 0.2 microns and should meet the U.S. EPA’s Guide Standard and Protocol for Testing Microbiological Purifiers (for removal of bacteria and protozoa) or the NSF protocol p231.
-Learn more about testing standards here.
+It is important to ensure that your microfilter is built to handle backcountry-type water.
+Some filters in outdoor shops are designed to remove only unpleasant tastes from tap water.
+Backcountry-grade microfilters are designed to remove contaminants down to 0.2 microns and should meet NSF Protocol P231 and/or the U.S. EPA’s Guide Standard and Protocol for Testing Microbiological Purifiers (for removal of bacteria and protozoa).
+Learn about these testing standards here.

 Backpacking in Washington’s North Cascades National Park:

 You’ll be collecting water from subalpine streams and lakes along established hiking trails during the summer.
-Any pathogenic risks in the water will come from humans and animals, but are usually light in concentration.
+Any pathogenic risks in the water will come from humans and animals but are usually light in concentration.
 Here, bacteria and protozoa are the primary threats; the likelihood of encountering viruses is very low.
-The water may also contain particulate like dirt or sediment, which will need to be removed.
+The water may also contain particulates like dirt or sediment which will need to be removed.

-Camping on a holiday weekend at very popular lowland lake:
+Camping on a holiday weekend at a very popular lowland lake:

 You’ll be collecting water from the lake, the shores of which are packed with campers.
 The higher concentration of humans leads to a higher risk of viruses.
 The water also contains particulates, which you’ll want to remove.

-Treatment choice: A mechanical pump purifier, or microfilter plus purifying agent
+Treatment choice: A physical pump purifier, or microfilter plus purifying agent.

-At the hotel, you’ll be collecting water from the tap.
+At the hotel, you’ll be collecting water only from the tap.
 Potential pathogens will come from humans and animals, carried to your faucet through a suspect water treatment system.
-Here, bacteria, protozoa and viruses are all of concern.
-However, the water is completely clear, free of particulates.
+Bacteria, protozoa and viruses are all of concern.
+However, the water is clear and free of particulates.

-Treatment choice: A pump purifier, UV light or a chemical treatment
+Treatment choice: A physical purifier, UV light or chemical treatment.